-Welcome to the 1st post of the calendar quarter of 2022.
+Welcome to the 1st post of the calendar quarter of 2022!

-It’s April, and Japan is getting more beautiful with colors everywhere.
+It is April, and Japan is getting more beautiful with colors everywhere.

 The process started mid-last year, and in about 6months, we could get the approval news.
-We had to follow the process as set by the Authorities, but it went smoothly without even visiting once to the Immigration Office ourselves.
-This is because we took the help of a professional Immigration Lawyer to apply to us.
-The consulting company of Immigration Lawyers provided great service and timely support to complete the entire process and we could get the approval in 6 months.
-Getting approval in 6months is a rarity, as it takes much longer as per all available data and we know a lot of people who had to wait much more than 6 months.
+We had to follow the process step-by-step as laid down by the Authorities, and it went smoothly without even visiting once to the Immigration Office ourselves.
+It got possible because we took the help of a professional Immigration Lawyer to apply to us.
+The consulting company of Immigration Lawyers provided us with exceptional service and timely support to complete the entire process, and we could get the approval in 6 months.
+Getting approval in 6 months is a rarity, as it takes much longer, as per all available past data, and we know a few people who had to wait much longer than 6months.

-Let me talk a bit about Immigration lawyers here – In Japan, immigration lawyers are a category of legal professional called Gyōsei shoshi (行政書士), or ‘administrative procedure specialists.
+Let me talk a bit about Immigration lawyers here – In Japan, immigration lawyers are a category of legal professional called Gyōsei shoshi (行政書士), or administrative procedure specialists.
 They have specialized knowledge of the paperwork of the Japanese legal world.
-They know exactly what application forms and supporting documents you need, make sure everything is filled in, signed, and stamped in all the right places, and for PR, they will queue up at the immigration office for you.
+They know precisely what application forms and supporting documents one needs and ensure that everything is filled in, signed, and stamped in all the right places, and for PR, they will queue up at the immigration office for you.
 In case of any problem with the application, they will provide you with the correct consultation.

-I couldn’t pass, I failed just short of a few numbers…Not an excuse for not clearing N3 but I do think I studied sincerely for the examination, however when we did the analysis the thing that came out was not at all surprising – Not attempting enough past questions banks was one of the main reasons.
+I did not pass – I just fell short of a few more numbers.
+Not an excuse for not cracking N3, but I think I studied the course sincerely for the examination.
+However, when we did the analysis, one thing that came out was not at all surprising – Not attempting enough past questions banks was the main reason.

-Mrs. Roy Kapur being a professional in the Japanese language did insist to me several times do a couple of full-length question papers for a few years to get the feel of the challenges during the actual exam.
-I then remembered that earlier during our school days and other competitive exams we used to do this…In the hindsight now I do think I did not attempt full-length “time-bombed” question papers, which could have resulted in doing plenty of silly mistakes.
-It was disappointing for us, but by now since I am already motivated to continue learning Japanese it gave me a reason to study even harder and more sincerely.
+Mrs. Roy Kapur, herself a professional in the Japanese language, insisted several times to do a few full-length past year’s question papers to get a feel of the challenges I will encounter during the actual exam.
+I then remembered that it made perfect sense, as during our school days and other competitive exams, we used to do this regularly, but now we are grown-up people!
+In hindsight, now I think I did not attempt the TIME BOMBED, full-length question papers, which could have made me do plenty of silly mistakes.
+It disappointed us, as I had thought I might scrape through.

 To welcome the spring, a day before on February 2 or 3, an annual ritual is performed to chase away evil spirits, called Setsubun (節分, “seasonal division”).
 It is celebrated by throwing the roasted beans, and there you are supposed to shout “Oni wa soto!
 Fuku wa uchi!” (“Devils out, happiness in”).

-For the RoyKapur family, February also brings Dad and son birthday celebrations – just a day apart – quite a coincidence I suppose… We were able to squeeze some family moments this year too in the middle of the busy session; the ending of the school and our son completing his Chuu Ichi or Grade 1 of the Middle School in Japan.
-For the past few years, we have always tried to make a small family trip during his birthday as his birthday present however as the pressure of studies and the examinations increase in Japan from Junior High School our son was not willing to take a trip during this time, not even a weekend trip.
+This year too, we squeezed in some family moments in the middle of the busy session, the ending of the school, and our son completing his Chuu Ichi, or Grade 1 of the Middle School in Japan.
+For the past few times, we have always tried to make a small family trip during his birthday as his birthday present.
+However, as the pressure of studies and the examinations increased from Junior High School, our son did not will to take a trip this time, not even a weekend trip.
 Hence, we decided to celebrate at home.

-February come – Starbucks Sakura drink arrives!
+February comes – Starbucks Sakura drink arrives!

 Please enjoy some selected moments from the month.

-Especially the Nishi Kasai area, as once you step out of the station it does feel like a “Little India” space.
-There are plenty of Indian food supplies stores here and Mithaiwala – An Indian snacks and sweets shop is a must-visit place if you are an Indian in Edogawa!
-Or anyone craving…
+Especially the Nishi Kasai area, as once you step out of the station, it does feel like a “Little India”.
+There are plenty of Indian garments, food supplies stores, restaurants, and a MithaiWala – An Indian snacks and sweets shop, a must-visit place if you are an Indian in Edogawa!
+Or anyone craving!

 Would you believe Japan has a Cherry Blossom forecast!
-If you don’t want to miss a single petal, follow the forecast and start planning for a pink-filled spring
+If you do not want to miss a single petal, follow the forecast and start planning for a pink-filled spring.

 And here are some selected photos from this year’s Sakura and Hanami moments.